AL m EnglishShort form of

 ælf "elf" and

-ræd "counsel".
-Alfred the Great was a 9th-century king of Wessex who fought unceasingly against the Danes living in northeast England.
+ræd "counsel, advice".
+Alfred the Great was a 9th-century king of Wessex who fought unceasingly against the Danes living in northeastern England.
 He was also a scholar, and he translated many Latin books into Old English.
 His fame helped to ensure the usage of this name even after the Norman Conquest, when most Old English names were replaced by Norman ones.
 It became rare by the end of the Middle Ages, but was revived in the 18th century.

-... [more] ALLEN m English, ScottishVariant of
+... [more] Allen m EnglishVariant of

-ALAN.
+Alan, or from a surname that was derived from this same name.
 A famous bearer of this name was Allen Ginsberg (1926-1997), an American beat poet.
 Another is the American film director and actor Woody Allen (1935-), who took the stage name Allen from his real first name.

-"immeasurable splendour" in Sanskrit.
+"immeasurable splendour".
 A famous bearer is Indian actor Amitabh Bachchan (1942-).

-ANAKIN m Popular CultureMeaning unknown.
+Anakin m Popular CultureMeaning unknown.
 This is the name of a character (also known as Darth Vader) in the

 Star Wars movie saga, created by George Lucas.
 Lucas may have based it on the surname of his friend and fellow director Ken Annakin.

-ANISSA f EnglishThis name was first brought to public attention in 1966 by the child actress Anissa Jones (1958-1976).
+Anissa f EnglishThis name was first brought to public attention in 1966 by the child actress Anissa Jones (1958-1976).
 In her case it was a transcription of the Arabic name

 أنيسة (see

-ANISA), given to honour her Lebanese heritage.
+Anisa), given to honour her Lebanese heritage.
 Other parents who have since used this name may view it simply as an elaboration of

-ANNA using the popular name suffix
+Anna using the popular name suffix

 issa.

-ARNOLD m English, German, Dutch, Polish, Ancient GermanicFrom a Germanic name meaning
+Arnold m English, German, Dutch, Polish, GermanicFrom a Germanic name meaning

 "eagle power", derived from the elements